arp242/batchy.vim/README.markdown

     :%s/word\ze.\{-}←/X/    replace word only in the "destination" column.

-This matches "← preceeded by any space"; the `\ze` sets the "end of match" location at the start, and whatever matches after that doesn't get replaced.
+This matches "← preceded by any space"; the `\ze` sets the "end of match" location at the start, and whatever matches after that doesn't get replaced.

 You can also use block visual mode (`<C-v>`), or any command really.
 Using `:g`